nikolayg/nikgrozev-website/_posts/blog/2015-07-01-reshaping-in-pandas-pivot-pivot-table-stack-and-unstack-explained-with-pictures.md

 In this example we have two rows with the same values ("_Item0"_ and "_Gold")_ for the <u>Item</u> and <u>CType</u> columns.
 The pivot method can not know what should be the value of the corresponding value in the pivoted table.
-Thus it throws an exception with the following message:
+Thus, it throws an exception with the following message:

 ```
 ValueError: Index contains duplicate entries, cannot reshape